What is the Eisenhower Matrix?

 2. Micromanaging employees.

-3. Obsessing product evaluations or social media remarks.
+3. Obsessing over product evaluations or social media remarks.

 Conclusion